 fight now raging.
-Every citizen should commend these gentlemen for the stand they take.
-Their attitude brings forcibly to mind the fact that our annual city school election is to our annual city school election is to be held early in December, and for one, I say, let the citizens of Salt Lake determine to take the same stand for this election that Dr. Park and Prof. Masser have taken for the other.
-Nothing is more vital to the continued success of our splendid school system than that they should be kept clear of political influencer.
-Salt Lake is now most fortunately situated to carry out this idea.
-All authorities agree that the nearest perfect way to secure a non partisan administration by any board or governing body, is to have it made up of both political parties in exactly equal parts.
-Our city board today is made up of five Republicans and five Democrats.
-Why should it not be so continued?
+Every citizen should commend these gentlemen for Their attitude the stand they take. brings forcibly to mind the fact that our annual city school election is to be held early in December, and for one, I eay, let the citizena of Salt Lake determine to take the same stand for this election that Dr. Park and Prof. Masser have taken for the other.
+Nothing is more vital to the continued success of our splendid school system than that they should be kept clear of political influences.
+Sait Lake is now most fortunately situated to carry out this idea.
+All authorities agree that the nearest perfect way to secure a non partiesn administration by any board or governing body, is to have it made up of both political parties in exactly equal parts.
+Our city board today is made up of five Republicans and five Democrats, Why should it nut be so continued?
 The city or precinct committees of both parties could very easily arrange the matter by mutually agreeing that where the time of a Republican or a Democrat expires this year, one of the same political faith should be elected to succeed him.
 This arrangement could be continued indefinitely, and the schools kept out of the mire of politics as they are today.
-Once let the parties hegin to plot, plan and sweat for the control of the schools as they now do for the public offices, and we may bid a long fare well to their efficacy.
-If it is understood that either party is striving to gain the control of the Board of Education, it can only mean one thing, that the hoard is to be used for party advantage.
-A Republican or a Democratic board means next a Republican or a Democratic corps ni teachers, and next the mixing of politice in the echool room.
+Once let the parties begin to plot, plan and sweat for the control of the schoole as they now do for the public offices, and we may bid a long farewell to their efficacy. is understood that either party is striving to gain the control of the Board of Education, it can only mean one thing, that the board is to be used for party advantage.
+A Republican or a Democratio board means next a Republican or a Democratic corps -of teachers, and next the mixing of politics in the achool room.
 For one I would rather send my children to a private or denominational school than to have them attend where I thought they would be taught Republican principles.
-I know Republicans who be taught Republican teel the same in regard to their children being taught Democratic doc-trines.
-Hence I say it is for the bene-fit of the whole community to keep the board constituted as it is, which to my mind is the only guarantee that politics will be kept out of the echools.
+I know Republicans who leel the same in regard to their childrep being taught Democratic doctrines.
+Hence I say it is for the benefit of the whole community to keep the board constituted as it is, which to my mind is the only guarantee that politics will be kept out of the schools.